cosmos/cosmos-sdk/docs/architecture/adr-008-dCERT-group.md

 specialization group named The Decentralized Computer Emergency Response Team (dCERT).
-Initially this group's role is intended to serve as coordinators between various actors within a blockchain community such as validators, bug-hunters, developers.
+Initially this group's role is intended to serve as coordinators between various actors within a blockchain community such as validators, bug-hunters, and developers.
 During a time of crisis, the dCERT group would aggregate and relay input from a variety of stakeholders to the developers who are actively devising a patch to the software, this way sensitive information does not need to be publicly disclosed while some input from the community can